 Email and direct mail open rates are basic but essential KPIs to optimize your content strategy and identify the right message that resonates with your audience.
 Measuring your open rates provides better insights into the people you're targeting and what they respond to best.

-It’s also effective to conduct A/B testing for your email campaigns, especially if your open rates aren’t where you’d like them to be.
-Comparing and modifying content, formats, subject lines, headers, graphics, send times, and other factors reveals important data about your campaigns and helps you refine your strategy to pinpoint what works best for you.
+Comparing and modifying content, formats, subject lines, headers, graphics, send times, and other factors reveals important data about your campaigns and helps refine your strategy to pinpoint what works best.

-Website Traffic
+Website Traffic & Engagement

 Tracking the amount of website visits you receive within a given period enables you to better allocate your time and resources to encouraging further engagement and conversions down the line.
 Follow your site’s analytics to see what features work and which need to change, from page design and content to navigation and general user experience enhancements.